upb-uc4/api/hyperledger_matriculation_api.md

         ]
       }
       ```
       - Description: This error is returned, if the given parameters could not be parsed.
-If the string could not be parsed as json, the list of invalidParams is empty.
 If some attributes within the json are not well formatted, they are listed in invalidParams.
     - ```json
       {
         "type": "hl: unprocessable ledger state",